szoftveres/RF_instruments/os/README.md

 ## Generic single-threaded OS library for small embedded systems

 This software was made to be used on small single-CPU embedded systems as the main human access- and programming library.
+It features a command interpreter (accessible via console), program storing- loading- and running capability, and various libraries (device drivers, DSP functions, file system implementations and abstraction layers, etc..) to support multiple tasks.

 Features:
  * Command line interpreter